-Nandan still remembers the day when he sang for the first time in front of a crowd and then he was only eight ; and sang a patriotic song in a remote village in Nanded district of Maharashtra on the Republic day.
+Nandan still remembers the day when he sang for the first time in front of a crowd and when he was only eight and sang a patriotic song in a remote village in the Nanded district of Maharashtra on Republic Day.
 It was appreciated by one and all and was very halcyon and on the wings of ecstasy.
-He took part in the musical activities in the school & fortunately some staff members of the high school were encouraged Nandan to sing and act on the stage on every occasion.
+He took part in the musical activities in the school & fortunately, some staff members of the high school encouraged Nandan to sing and act on the stage on every occasion.
 His first Guru was Shahir Bilgoji.
 Together they went to many villages to sing Powadas, Lawnis and other folk songs.
 During those years they staged a musical drama (Waga-Natya) “Pudhari Pahije” written by Pu.
 La.
 Deshpande.
 Nandan sang all the songs in the drama.

 Nandan’s college days were also wonderful.
-Prof. Arvind Yalgi, was the principal and he directed the same Waga Natya in college.
+Prof. Arvind Yalgi was the principal and he directed the same Waga Natya in college.
 Prof. Page, a Sanskrit scholar was the next principal.
 He sang “Geet Ramayan” beautifully.
-He encouraged Nandan a lot and also accompanied him on harmonium.
+He encouraged Nandan a lot and also accompanied him on the harmonium.

-Along with music, he began his career as a sub-editor in ‘Belgav-Varta’ and then became an assistant reporter for Belagavifor newly started edition of ‘Sakal’s Kolhapur edition.
+Along with music, he began his career as a sub-editor in ‘Belgav-Varta’ and then became an assistant reporter for Belagavi for a newly started edition of ‘Sakal’s Kolhapur edition.
 It was a nice experience in writing columns and music reviews.
 He has also written hundreds of reviews and articles on music in ‘Tarun Bharat’.
 He even today writes reviews on music and also articles on music in the current generation.

-He began teaching Bhajans and eventually founded his music class in 1982 and began teaching vocal music and instruments like Tabla and harmonium and today this centre is an an examination centre of A. B. Gandharva Maha Vidyalaya of Mumbai.
+He began teaching Bhajans and eventually founded his music class in 1982 and began teaching vocal music and instruments like Tabla and harmonium and today this center is an examination centre of A. B. Gandharva Maha Vidyalaya of Mumbai.